• Skip to primary navigation

 Nope!

-You’re just seeing someone who’s’ been able to stack failure upon failure for years and years.
-They were able picked up skiing quickly because they’ve honed their balance and athleticism in different (but similar) activities their entire life.
+You’re just seeing someone who’s been able to stack failure upon failure for years and years.
+They were able to pick up skiing quickly because they’ve honed their balance and athleticism in different (but similar) activities their entire life.

 You’re just now seeing this quick success as a single moment in time.
 But you’re missing the larger context.
 You don’t get to see the mountain of failures that have led up to this “natural” skill moment.